andrettaj/AJrepeat/README.md

 ## Features

-If your project has a lot of features, list them here.
+This project has notes to use for Git Hub,  Html, CSS, and Javascript.

 ## Tests